-Software Subscription vs One-time License Cost Calculator
+Software Subscription vs One-time License Break-even Calculator

-This calculator answers that specific planning question.
-It compares four pieces of information: the one-time license price, any annual support or upgrade fee attached to that license, the monthly subscription rate, and the number of months you expect to keep using the software.
-From those values, it estimates the break-even month at which total subscription spending catches up with the license path.
-It also shows what each option costs over your chosen time horizon, which makes the result useful for personal budgeting, procurement discussions, and small-business planning.
+This software subscription vs one-time license calculator compares the four inputs that drive that answer: the one-time license price, any annual support or upgrade fee attached to the license, the monthly subscription rate, and the number of months you plan to keep the software.
+From those values it estimates the month when the subscription total catches the license total, and it also shows the total cost of each path across your chosen usage window.
+That makes it useful for budgeting, procurement notes, and quick โ€œshould we buy or subscribe?โ€ conversations.

 • One-time license cost is the upfront purchase price for the perpetual version of the software.